 Traffic safety awareness

-Established in 1993, the Aichi Steel Volunteer Fund continues to donate to local social welfare organizations and others and to provide support to disaster-affected areas, including after the Great East Japan Earthquake and the Kumamoto Earthquake.
+Established in 1993, the Aichi Steel Volunteer Fund continued to donate to local social welfare organizations and volunteer groups near our company, and to provide ongoing support after the Kumamoto Earthquake.
 Another voluntary and ongoing program that employees can participate in is the “one-coin” donation program, where they donate 100 yen from their pays every month.
-Every employee at Aichi Steel is helping drive our volunteer activities.
-In fiscal 2016, we started a new initiative called the Volunteering and Welfare Hands-on Classroom” to enable employees to participate as volunteers in the local community, and to better understand social welfare.

 Aichi Steel Volunteer Fund